Top Ten Remakes

 case with Jon Favreau’s live-action(ish) remake.
 This isn’t the first attempt

-to remake The Jungle Book, but it
+The Jungle Book, but it

 exceeds the Disney classic and all other remake attempts in several ways.
 First